EXCLUSIVE: Neighbors shaken by arrest of Kent Mawhinney

-SOUTH WINDSOR -- FOX61 spoke with Kent Mawhinney’s next door neighbor as we continue to learn more about the third suspect now facing charges in the Dulos case.
+SOUTH WINDSOR -- FOX61 spoke with Kent Mawhinney’s next-door neighbor as we continue to learn more about the third suspect now facing charges in the Jennifer Dulos case.

 Mawhinney’s neighbor, Alex Cipolla, said she knew about the Jennifer Dulos’ story well before Wednesday, but was in complete shock to find out her next door neighbor was arrested and charged with conspiracy to commit murder in relation to the case.